orterforth/orterforth/README.txt

 widely available on many historical platforms and can be generalised about in code.

+The emulated disc drive uses files as disc images and reads or writes to to them as necessary.

 Local system builds implement this interface in-process and access the disc files locally, but other target builds use the target's serial port capability and a server executable